squeeze69/dbfgo2mysql/README.md

 DBFGO2MYSQL - Squeeze69

 License: GPLv3

 BTW: Credits to "Squeeze69" would be appreciated if you use this code.

 NOTICE: USE THIS CODE AT YOUR OWN RISK, NO WARRANTIES!

 This could cause the end of the universe, or, worst, some buraucratic nightmares.

 Use this at your own risk.

+Build: go build dbfgo2mysql.go

 Should be read: DBF, please, GO TO MYSQL!
+(DBF GO 2 MYSQL)

 It's a simple tool to import dbf files into mysql/mariadb tables, optionally creating them.